BASES-Stanford/BASES_E-Guide/contribute.md

 ### Questions?

-If you have any questions or concerns about the E-Guide, please do not hesitate to email 2014-2015 BASES Tech Savant Joseph Baena at jbaena@stanford.edu.
+If you have any questions or concerns about the E-Guide, please contact the Tech Savant.